jvanhouteghem/udemy-course-spring-and-hibernate/udemy-course-spring-and-hibernate-step4/README.md

 - Any one implements FortuneService interface ???
 - If so, let's inject them.
 For example : HappyFortuneService

+Which injection type should you use ?
+Choose a style and stay consistent in your project.

 2 steps :
 - Create setter method(s) in your class for injections
 - Configure the dependency injection with @Autowired Annotation